At a glance

 The urine protein test measures the amount of protein being excreted in the urine.
 There are several different kinds of urine protein tests.
 A semi-quantitative protein ‘dipstick’ is frequently performed as part of a urinalysis

 , generally on a .
 The quantity of protein in a may be measured and reported as the amount of protein excreted per 24 hours.
 Also, the amount of protein in a random urine sample may be measured and reported as the ratio of protein to creatinine.

 Since saving all of the urine for a 24-hour period can be cumbersome for adults and difficult for infants and children, a random urine protein to creatinine ratio may sometimes be substituted for a 24-hour urine protein sample.

 Proteinuria (protein in the urine) is frequently seen in chronic diseases, such as diabetes and hypertension (high blood pressure), with increasing amounts of protein in the urine reflecting increasing kidney damage.
 With early kidney damage, the patient often has no .
-As damage progresses or if protein loss is severe, the patient may have symptoms such as oedema (swelling and fluid retention), shortness of breath, nausea and fatigue.
+As damage progresses or if protein loss is severe, the patient may have symptoms such as swelling and fluid retention (oedema), shortness of breath, nausea and fatigue.
 Excess protein production, such as may be seen with multiple myeloma, can also lead to proteinuria.

 The presence of albumin in the urine (albuminuria) has been shown to be a good indicator of kidney disease in patients with diabetes and with high blood pressure.
-Therefore, in some situations the doctor may test specifically for albumin, as opposed to total protein in the urine (see microalbuminuria UACR).
+Therefore, most of the time the doctor may test specifically for albumin, as opposed to total protein in the urine (see microalbuminuria UACR).

 How is the sample collected for testing?

-A is collected in a clean container.
+A first voided morning urine sample is collected in a clean container.
 For a , all of the urine is collected for a 24-hour period.
-It is important that the sample be refrigerated during this time period.
 There should be no preservative in the container.